Buddha in Training!!!

 Thank you, I replied, so do you.

-No, what I mean, she said,
+No, what I mean,

 is that it’s nice to see you’ve done your hair,